-Thematic unit/ Development goal Number of classes Prior knowledge Educational and development goals of the thematic unit Requirements - Knowledge/development goal Connection points Key concepts/concepts
+Thematic unit/ Development goal Number of classes Prior knowledge Educational and development goals of the thematic unit Requirements- Knowledge/development goals Connection points Key concepts/concepts regarded as basic knowledge.
+Therefore, these documents provide a valuable - although incomplete - picture about the changes of the notion of knowledge.
+Framework curricula support implementation of the curriculum documents by schools, as they: